 The SMB IT person has gone through every stage of virtualization in his journey thus far.
-He studied the manuals, attended classes for gaining all the knowledge and understanding every tutorial, lost their sleep and then pulled off many major miracles as far as the server environments are concerned.
+He studied the manuals, read guest posts, attended classes for gaining all the knowledge and understanding every tutorial, lost their sleep and then pulled off many major miracles as far as the server environments are concerned.
 The next step for them is to figure out the ways to influence the infrastructure inside other fields of their enterprise – the virtual desktop.
 But it is a major shift to get the virtualization to the desktop from a server room for average IT personals.
 The challenge is to effectively bring the full desktop experience in a cost effective manner.

 Here are five pointers that would help in smartly tackling the switching costs from PCs to a VDI solution, zero client.